opensas/website/src/routes/blog/local-app.md

 ---
 author: akosyakov, csweichel, rl-gitpod
-date: Mon, 31 May 2021 18:00:00 UTC
+date: Wed, 9 Jun 2021 18:00:00 UTC
 excerpt: While Gitpod can seamlessly integrate into your workflow in the vast majority of cases, there are times where you may want to access a workspace from localhost
-image: local-services.jpg
+image: header-desktop.png
 slug: local-app
 subtitle:
-teaserImage: local-services.jpg
+teaserImage: header-desktop.png
 title: Gitpod Local Companion - localhost is going remote
 ---